sdr1/Covid-Tracker/Covid-Figures-and-Maps.md

 ## Headline Numbers
-As of the latest CDC data release on July 30, 2020 there are:
+As of the latest CDC data release on August 01, 2020 there are:

-* 70,292 new cases
+* 60,865 new cases
-  + The state with the most cases is FL with 9,986
+  + The state with the most cases is FL with 9,642
-    - The county with the most cases is Miami-Dade County in FL with 2,773 new cases
+    - The county with the most cases is Miami-Dade County in FL with 2,745 new cases
-  + The record number of national cases per day is 80,319 on July 16, 2020
+  + The record number of national cases per day is 80,443 on July 16, 2020
-* 1,283 new deaths
+* 1,137 new deaths
   +  The record number of deaths per day is 3,153 on April 14, 2020

 Where I live, in Somerville, MA, as of July 29, 2020 there are:

 * 0 new cases
 * 32 cases in the last two weeks
-  + Out of 1043 cases overall
+  + Out of 1,043 cases overall
     - 36 Fatalities and
     - 992 Recoveries

 Consequently, in the United States, there are now:

-* 4,457,572 total cases
+* 4,587,301 total cases
-* 150,679 total deaths
+* 153,246 total deaths

-Globally, as of the latest WHO data release on July 31, 2020, there are:
+Globally, as of the latest WHO data release on August 02, 2020, there are:

-* 17,106,007 total cases
+* 17,660,523 total cases
-  + 292,527 today
+  + 262,929 today
-* 668,910 total deaths
+* 680,894 total deaths
-  + 6,812 today
+  + 5,851 today

 ## Overall Covid Cases In The USA